cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/gcp_hello_world_example.md

 ```
 **Note**: You can also create those secrets from the UI easily(see last section).

-**Tip**: Running commands on Docker containers can be applied directly from the hosting shell by encapsulating the command in quotes and using the docker exec command. for example: `docker exec -it <container name> sh -c "<the command>"`.
+**Tip**: Running commands on Docker containers can be applied directly from the hosting shell by encapsulating the command in quotes and using the docker exec command.
+For example: `docker exec -it <container name> sh -c "<the command>"`.
 Alternatively, you can open a shell directly in the container by executing: `docker exec -it <container image name> /bin/bash`

 ## Step 3: Upload the default plugins (this takes a few minutes)